*Updated 12/24 to include Polaroid Lovers

 And I don’t want to lose my faith in you, Cause sometimes I don’t have a clue – “Come Around”

-If there’s a Sarah Jarosz release that can be classified as ‘business as usual,’ it’s 2020’s World on the Ground.
+If there’s a Sarah Jarosz release that can be classified as ‘business as usual,’ it’s 2020’s World On The Ground.
 The bluegrass-tinged, album-opening “Eve” picks up right where 2016’s Undercurrent left off.
-From there, Jarosz dutifully offers her now-trademark folksy mix of pop-rock-Americana.
+From there, Jarosz dutifully offers her now-trademark folksy mix of pop-tinged Americana.

 The Book of Right On (Highlights):